 I’ll not insist on how important is to create a blog that is unique regarding the look‐and‐feel but also solves digital pains in the right way.
 We created Pixelgrade Club as a comprehensive approach to cover this hot topic.

-For those of you who are unfamiliar with it, here’s a quick note on what you should know: 14-day free trial period, continuous updates to keep your website relevant and performant, top-notch customer support, and a nice bonus of choosing between five (and counting) of our best blogging WordPress themes.
+For those of you who are unfamiliar with it, here’s a quick note on what you should know: continuous updates to keep your website relevant and performant, top‐notch customer support, advanced customisation options, and a nice bonus of choosing between nine (and counting) of our best blogging WordPress themes.
 With other words: you have everything you need to succeed.

 Let me walk you through the main actions you can take to expand your blog’s audience and interest.